JieyingChenChen/jieyingchenchen.github.io/_includes/teaching.md

   - Course contents included RDF, SPARQL, OWL, SHACL, etc.
   - Courses were offered at bachelor, master, and PhD levels with 100 students registered.
   - Invited two guest lecturers from industry to enhance course relevance and applicability.
-- **Logic (2021)**: Internal examiner for IN3700 Logic at the University of Oslo, Norway, collaborated with an external examiner from the University of Bergen, Norway, to maintain academic integrity and assessment quality.
+- **Logic (Fall 2021)**: Internal examiner for IN3700 Logic at the University of Oslo, Norway, collaborated with an external examiner from the University of Bergen, Norway, to maintain academic integrity and assessment quality.
-- **IOS Project (2017)**: Supervised 16 bachelor students at IUT d’Orsay, University of Paris-Saclay, France, guiding project work and grading their codes and final presentations.
+- **IOS Project (Spring 2017)**: Supervised 16 bachelor students at IUT d’Orsay, University of Paris-Saclay, France, guiding project work and grading their codes and final presentations.